greg-raven/grus/_posts/2006-03-06-feinstein-oppose-senator-spectors-immigration-proposal.md

 ---
 title: 'Oppose Senator Spector&#8217;s immigration proposal'
-date: '2006-03-06T14:49:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
-    - 'Senator Barbara Boxer'
+- Senator Barbara Boxer
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-Thank you for standing up for American workers and opposing Sen. Specter’s proposal to import a million additional foreign workers each year.
+Thank you for standing up for American workers and opposing Sen. Specter's proposal to import a million additional foreign workers each year.

 However, while you advocated enforcement, you also seemed to indicate that you will introduce a bill that would reward illegal aliens working in agriculture with jobs and residency.
 Those are mutually exclusive ideas.
 You need to live up to your oath of office: Protect America, protect Americans, and protect American jobs.